pydata/xarray/doc/getting-started-guide/quick-overview.rst

 DataTrees
 ---------

-:py:class:`xarray.DataTree` is a tree-like container of :py:class:`xarray.DataArray` objects, organised into multiple mutually allignable groups.
-You can think of it like a (recursive) ``dict`` of :py:class:`xarray.Dataset` objects.
+:py:class:`xarray.DataTree` is a tree-like container of :py:class:`xarray.DataArray` objects, organised into multiple mutually alignable groups.
+You can think of it like a (recursive) ``dict`` of :py:class:`xarray.Dataset` objects, where coordinate variables and their indexes are inherited down to children.

 Let's first make some example xarray datasets: